Poofjunior/website/projects_list.md

   <year>-<month>-<date>-<project_name>.md
   such that they appear in site.pages in alphabetical order.

-  Running time on this list generator is N^2, but no a big deal.
+  Running time on this list generator is O(N^2), but no big deal, right??
 {% endcomment %}

 {% for year in page.years %}